-My teenage daughter, Annie, is the scientist in the family.
-She is our geek and that is not the insult it used to be
+My youngest daughter is the scientist in the family.
+She is our geek and that is not the insult it used to be.

 GEEK – typically connotes an expert or enthusiast or a person obsessed with a hobby or intellectual pursuit